Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 Annex 5

-“Format for the nomination of properties for inscription on the World Heritage List (Annex 5)”3 is the official UNESCO document whose implications for Dheisheh were discussed over the course of two years with organizations and individuals, politicians and conservation experts, activists, governmental and non-governmental representatives, and proximate residents.4 Members of the conversation strongly expressed their fear that the nomination would change the status quo and threaten to undermine the legally recognized right of return.
-At the same time, many expressed their desire to see refugee history being acknowledged and an attempt to bring the right of return back to the center of the political discussion.
-In the end, we filled out the nomination form together in the most respectful way, with full awareness that our end goal was not UNESCO approval.
-We never had the illusion that recognition by UNESCO would imply the recognition and implementation of certain rights for refugees, yet we also did not underestimate the potential for recognizing refugee heritage to start a needed conversation about the permanent temporariness of camps and the connection between rights and space.
+“Format for the nomination of properties for inscription on the World Heritage List (Annex 5)”3 is the official UNESCO document whose implications for Dheisheh were discussed over the course of two years with organizations and individuals, politicians and conservation experts, activists, governmental and non-governmental representatives, and proximate residents.4 Members of the conversation were clear about their fear that the nomination would change the status quo and undermine the legally recognized right of return.
+At the same time, many expressed their desire to see refugee history be acknowledged and to attempt to bring the right of return back to the center of the political discussion.
+In the end, we filled out the nomination form together in the most respectful way, fully awarene that our end goal was not UNESCO approval.
+We never had the illusion that recognition by UNESCO would result in the recognition and implementation of certain rights for refugees, yet we also did not underestimate the potential for the recognition of refugee heritage to start a needed conversation about the permanent temporariness of camps and the connection between rights and space.

-Beyond an intervention into the political context of the Palestinian struggle for the right of return, the aim of nominating Dheisheh to UNESCO was to destabilize and open up the dominant western conception of Heritage to a richer and more complex understanding.
+Beyond an intervention into the political context of the Palestinian struggle for the right of return, the aim of nominating Dheisheh to UNESCO was to destabilize and open up the dominant western conception of heritage to a richer and more complex understanding.
 UNESCO emerged from the horrors of World War II as an organization dedicated to world peace through education.
-The World Heritage Convention, adopted by UNESCO in 1972, nearly three decades after its founding, has been signed by 192 countries with the aim to protect natural and cultural sites of exceptional importance to humanity.
-The Convention is built upon a Eurocentric understanding of heritage—over half of currently inscribed sites are located in Europe and North America.
-However over time, the nomination process and the convention itself have been transformed into a public forum in which our understanding of heritage, culture, aesthetics and authenticity are actively debated and reshaped.
+The World Heritage Convention, adopted by UNESCO in 1972, nearly three decades after its founding, has been signed by 192 countries with the aim of protecting natural and cultural sites of exceptional importance to humanity.
+The convention is built upon a Eurocentric understanding of heritage—over half of currently inscribed sites are located in Europe and North America.
+However, over time, the nomination process and the convention itself have been transformed into a public forum in which our understandings of heritage, culture, aesthetics, and authenticity are actively debated and reshaped.

-In 1994, for instance, in the context of a conference jointly organized with the International Council on Monuments and Sites (ICOMOS), the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) and UNESCO, the Nara Document on Authenticity was drafted to address the different ways that cultural and social values are expressed and has led to the acceptance of alternative conservation practices.7 In the same vein, UNESCO has come to recognize how “local people are a primary source of information about local values,” and recommends that the identification of “Outstanding Universal Values” is based on “wide participation by stakeholders including local communities and indigenous people.”
+In 1994, for instance, in the context of a conference jointly organized with the International Council on Monuments and Sites (ICOMOS), the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), and UNESCO, the Nara Document on Authenticity was drafted to address the different ways that cultural and social values are expressed, which has led to the acceptance of alternative conservation practices.7 In the same vein, UNESCO has come to recognize that “local people are a primary source of information about local values,” and recommends that the identification of “Outstanding Universal Values” be based on “wide participation by stakeholders including local communities and indigenous people.”
 As a result of these and other initiatives, expanded categories for recognition—such as “cultural landscapes,” “cultural routes” and “intangible heritage”— have been incorporated, and UNESCO recognizes the need to engage and support local stakeholders in the protection, conservation, and management of heritage.

 Notes